sihCY/prompt_injection_detection/README.md

 # 🚫 prompt_injection_detection

 This repository contains the MalPID dataset proposed in the paper https://ieeexplore.ieee.org/abstract/document/10987374 that can be used to train detectors of prompt injection attacks in language model inputs.
-It also includes the used souce code to train and test the performance of two ML models—**Logistic Regression** and **ALBERT**—on a curated dataset of benign and malicious prompts.
+It also includes the used source code to train and test the performance of two ML models—**Logistic Regression** and **ALBERT**—on a curated dataset of legitimate and malicious prompts.

 ## 📁 Files